tylerlum/Sailbot_Custom_ROS_Message_Example/README.md

 If there are any issues running the code as described above, please let me know and I will try my best to help out.
 If you are missing packages, you may need to run `sudo apt-get install ros-melodic-XXXX`, eg. `sudo apt-get install ros-melodic-geometry-msgs`.

+## Important things to know when making your own script

+* Be sure to run `chmod +x <script.py>` to make it executable

+* Add the script into the CMakeLists.txt, following the examples from the other scripts

+* If starting your own package, follow the references below.

 ## References

 Setting up ROS workspace and package